ChrisLaRocque/astrofolio/src/content/tech/astro.md

 ## Performance

 Every site I've build with Astro has been in the 90s of page performance.
-Some drawbacks: the Astro `<Picture>` defaults to lazy-loading images, even above the fold, but this is easily overridable.
+This site regularly hits all 100's.